sylphaxiom/py_scripts/README.md

   - Validate the presence of local directories.
     - Please note, the script does NOT check or create directories in the remote location, so make sure your final folder structure immitates your local (or is as desired)
+    - Added error handling to prompt for directory creation and wait for response.
+  - Runs the full set of playwright tests for the project prior to anything else and displays the report
+    - At this time I have not set up the ability to give feedback from the script regarding the playwright tests.
+  - Edits and reverts environment changes such as paths specific to the environment.
+    - All modifications added to mods.json
+  - After everything is done running cleans up temporary files and reverts changes.

 - Parameters:
   - project - String - name of the project